 Will Dillingham

-Now graduated from Virginia Polytechnic Institute with a degree in Engineering Science and Mechanics, I am fully equipped to tackle all problems involving fundamental mechanics.
-My main work priorities lie as an Application Engineer at Inertial Labs but in my side time I have nurtured a passion for rocketry and have experiemented and tested composite propellants.
+Now graduated from Virginia Polytechnic Institute with a degree in Engineering Science and Mechanics, Will Dillingham is fully equipped to tackle all problems involving fundamental mechanics.
+During his time at Inertial Labs, Will has established himself as a jack-of-all-trades.
+From managing production projects, to maintaining and updating the website, to providing customer support, Will is a great authority on all things Inertial Labs.
+His main work priorities lie as an Application Engineer at Inertial Labs but in his side time he has nurtured a passion for rocketry and has experimented and tested composite propellants.

 Purpose: The purpose of this Knowledge Base document is to inform end-users of the methods that are used by Inertial Labs for determining Angular Random Walk, Velocity Random Walk and Bias Instability for the MEMS-based Accelerometers and Gyroscopes used by Inertial Labs in the IMU-P.